 You will be hiking through pristine Kiwi bush with spectacular views over the black sand shores of this wild coastline.
 Chances are you will have the trail to yourself.

 Hiking the Waitakeres is one of my absolute favorite ways to experience Auckland in a day.
 (UPDATE Nov 2020: The Hillary Trail is currently closed to prevent Kauri Dieback although some sections are still currently open.
 Find out what sections you can hike here.)

 Once you step away from crowded Queen Street, you will find that there are actually some great spots to explore in the CBD.

-Wander vibrant Vulcan Lane and Britomart for al fresco dining and fabulous shopping, check out the interesting Maritime Museum at the Viaduct Marina, and wander by the turquoise waters of the harbour amongst the silos and green spaces of Wynyard Quarter.
+Wander vibrant Vulcan Lane and Britomart for al fresco dining and fabulous shopping, check out the interesting Maritime Museum at the Viaduct Marina, and wander by the turquoise waters of the harbor amongst the silos and green spaces of Wynyard Quarter.

 If you do decide to visit the Sky Tower, why not jump off it.
 It’s definitely one of the more adventurous things to do in Auckland.
-Otherwise grab dinner or lunch at Orbit revolving restaurant for a delicious meal with a view.
+Otherwise, grab dinner or lunch at Orbit revolving restaurant for a delicious meal with a view.

 There are so many incredible restaurants in Auckland and a number of them are very affordable, check out my guide to the best cheap eats in Auckland to plan your meals.

 And Auckland doesn’t just have great day activities, check out these fun things to do in Auckland at night too!

 7) West Coast Beaches